Mean Estimation in High-Dimensional Binary Markov Gaussian Mixture Models

-The model (\ref{eq: Gaussian Markov model}) is a simple instance of a HMM \citep{ephraim2002hidden,van2008hidden} in high dimension.
+The model (\ref{eq: Gaussian Markov model}) is a simple instance of a HMM \citep{ephraim2002hidden,van2008hidden} in high dimensions.
 Parameter estimation in such models is practically performed via the Baum-Welch algorithm \citep{baum1970maximization}, which is a computationally efficient version of EM for HMMs.
-The consistency and asymptotic normality of the MLE for this case were established in \citep{bickel1998asymptotic}.
-To the best of our knowledge, there were little attempts to characterize the minimax rates in such models.
+To the best of our knowledge, there were hardly any attempts to characterize the minimax rates in such models, with the exception of \citep{aiylam2018parameter} and \citep{yang2015statistical}, previously mentioned.
 In \citep{aiylam2018parameter}, a local version of the Baum-Welch algorithm was proposed, and vanishing error of the convergence of the estimate to the true parameter was established for both a population version as well as a finite-sample version.
-In \citep{yang2015statistical}, the analysis made for the operation of EM on samples from memoryless latent variable models in \citep{balakrishnan2017statistical} was substantially extended to HMM.
-The results were then specified to the Gaussian model with Markov signs (\ref{eq: Gaussian Markov model}) considered here, and it was shown that the Baum-Welch algorithm achieves parametric error rate, and converges in a finite number of iterations \citep[Corollary 2]{yang2015statistical}.
-However, the qualifying condition for this result is that $t=\|\theta_{*}\|\gtrsim\log\frac{1}{1-(1-2\delta)^{2}}$, that is, a non-trivial separation when $\delta$ is constant, which further blows up as $\delta\downarrow0$.
+In \citep{yang2015statistical}, general bounds on the performance of Baum-Welch algorithm were specified to the Gaussian model with Markov signs (\ref{eq: Gaussian Markov model}) considered here.
+It was shown that the Baum-Welch algorithm achieves a parametric error rate, and converges in a finite number of iterations \citep[Corollary 2]{yang2015statistical}.
+However, the qualifying condition for the estimation error bound of \citep{yang2015statistical} is that $t=\|\theta_{*}\|\gtrsim\log\frac{1}{1-(1-2\delta)^{2}}$, that is, a non-trivial separation when $\delta$ is constant, which further blows up as $\delta\downarrow0$.
 By contrast, in this paper, our goal is to characterize the estimation error in the regime of $\delta$ and $t=\|\theta_{*}\|$ in which the minimax rate is affected by these parameters, and this requires analyzing vanishing $\delta$ and $t$.